AlibabaCloudDocs/eip/intl.en-US/FAQ/Elastic IP Address FAQ.md

 ## Why am I unable to associate an EIP with a NAT Gateway? {#section_6st_c7i_glg .section}

+If you purchased a NAT bandwidth package before January 26, 2018, you need to use the NAT bandwidth package to provide public IP addresses for the NAT Gateway.
+If you must associate an EIP with the NAT Gateway, open a ticket.

 ## Why am I unable to associate an EIP with an ECS instance? {#section_49i_4mq_g42 .section}

 Possible causes are as follows: